Reinforcement Learning of Self Enhancing Camera Image and Signal Processing: Experiments

 \section{Experiments}

-To justify the performance of our RSE-RL algorithm, two datasets are considered in our experiments: Synthesized Noisy CelebFaces Attributes (CelebA) Dataset\cite{liu2015faceattributes} and Smartphone Image Denoising Dataset (SIDD)\cite{abdelhamed2018high}.
-Gaussian noise is applied to images in the synthesized noisy CelebA dataset, while the SIDD dataset contains realistic artifacts generated by smartphone cameras.
-An objective of our experiments is to exhibit a performance enhancement by utilizing the RSE-RL network structure.
-For comparison, an ordinary Variational Autoencoder is trained under identical experimental settings in each experiment, referred to as \textit{Single Decoder VAE} for comparison.
-For more details in training, we refer to the supplementary materials.
+In the experiment section, we validate our RSE-RL algorithm on two datasets: Synthesized Noisy CelebFaces Attributes (CelebA) Dataset\cite{liu2015faceattributes} and Smartphone Image Denoising Dataset (SIDD)\cite{abdelhamed2018high}.
+CelebA dataset consists of a set of faces of celebrities, and we apply Gaussian noise to each image in the dataset to form a synthesized noisy dataset.
+SIDD dataset consists of images with real artifacts generated by smartphone cameras under various light conditions.
+We apply our RSE-RL architecture to remove the artifacts in the image and expect that our architecture outperforms other baseline, denoising models.
+A baseline model is an ordinary variational autoencoder trained under identical settings with our RSE-RL; we denote it as \textit{Single Decoder VAE}.